grbugi/SKALKA/.github/ISSUES/sub-00-epic.md

-### English title
+### Epic: PoC (POC.html) — Critical fixes, date/time correctness, performance and architecture
 #### EN
-Epic: PoC (POC.html) — Critical fixes, date/time correctness, performance and architecture

 This epic groups work to stabilize the PoC (POC.html): fix runtime errors and transition edge-cases, make date calculations robust (UTC-based day indices), optimize hot rendering paths where needed, add a minimal set of tests for critical date/event logic, and prepare the codebase for a future refactor and documentation phase once UX is validated.